dpsingh/purge-varnish/readme.txt

 <strong>How can I check everything's working?</strong>

 It is not difficult.
+Install this plugin and configure Terminal settings using below link.
+DOMAIN_NAME/wp-admin/admin.php?page=purge-varnish-settings.

-You should install this pluing and configure varnish terminal setting by accessing the link: DOMAIN_NAME/wp-admin/admin.php?page=purge-varnish-settings.
-If you have the status 'Varnish running' means everything iss working perfectly!
+If status is 'Varnish running' means everything is working perfectly!

 <strong>What versions of Varnish is supported?</strong>

-it is supported all varnish versions of 3.x and 4.x
+Currently it is supporting all varnish versions of 3.x, 4.x, 5.x

 <strong>How do I manually purge a single URL from varnish cache?</strong>

-Click the 'Purge URLs' link or access the link DOMAIN_NAME/wp-admin/admin.php?page=purge-varnish-urls.
-This interface allow you to purge 1 to 7 urls.
+Click on 'Purge URLs' link or access below link.
+DOMAIN_NAME/wp-admin/admin.php?page=purge-varnish-urls.

 <strong>What if I have multiple varnish Servers/IPs?</strong>